Arbyrd33/nasa-photo-of-the-day/README.md

 **Fetching the Data**

-- [ ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
+- [ x ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
 - [ ] Add an effect hook to handle the API call side effect.
 - [ ] Go to the [NASA APOD API docs](https://api.nasa.gov/#apod) and read through the docs to see how to make the API call.
 - [ x ] You don't _need_ an API key.
 However you may need one if you exceed the API request limits.